integrated-application-development/sonar-delphi/docs/CUSTOM_RULES_101.md

 When writing custom Delphi rules, you can only use classes from package [org.sonar.plugins.communitydelphi.api](https://github.com/integrated-application-development/sonar-delphi/tree/master/delphi-frontend/src/main/java/org/sonar/plugins/communitydelphi/api).

-When browsing the existing rules from the SonarDelphi Analyzer, you will sometime notice the use of some other utility classes which are not part of the API.
+When browsing the existing rules from SonarDelphi, you will sometime notice the use of some other utility classes which are not part of the API.
 While these classes could be useful in your context, **these classes are not available at runtime** for custom rule plugins.
 It means that, while your unit tests are still going to pass when building your plugin, your rules will most likely make analysis **crash at analysis time**.

-Feel free to reach out through GitHub Discussions to suggest features and API improvements!
+Feel free to reach out through a [GitHub issue](https://github.com/integrated-application-development/sonar-delphi/issues) to suggest features and API improvements!

 ## Registering the rule in the custom plugin